j23414/attempt_biotoolkit/README.md

 Fetching other repos went fine, but then fetching NCBI `nt` was too large, my laptop ran out of space...it needs the entire `nt`?
 Why not focus on a particular species or do remote blast?

+Okay - so turns out pulling all of NCBI nt is not necessary.
+Continuing with rediculously minimal example

 </details>

 <details><summary>Minimal Example - in progress</summary>

-Okay - so pulling all of nt is not necessary.
-Continuing with rediculously minimal example
+Created a really small assembly file.

 **assembly.fasta**